qmk/qmk_firmware/keyboards/etiennecollin/wave/readme.md

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).

+## Recommended Keymap

+For an everyday keyboard, it is recommended to use the `feature` keymap, as the default keymap is extremely barebone.
+Here is a make example:

+    make etiennecollin/wave:feature

+Flashing example:

+    make etiennecollin/wave:feature:flash

 ## Bootloader

 Enter the bootloader in 3 ways: